 Think about the products you offer and figure out how they could be coupled together to provide more value to your customers, and also increase sales.
 This is a great way to boost sales for some of your lesser-known products too!
 By including products that you’ve just started selling in a bundle with a more popular product, it raises awareness among customers.
 Plus, they are able to purchase it with a popular product and try it out and hopefully purchase it again!

 Another way of product bundling is “buy one, get one” (BOGO).
 This is a popular style of product bundling used far and wide in the retail industry.
 Payless Shoe Source, anyone?

 Sellers can offer customers the ability to buy two products (or more) and get one at a discounted price or even for free.
 This is great if you have slower-moving inventory you want to try and sell, especially if you are about to get charged storage fees from Amazon and want to avoid taking on those costs.

-Here are some examples of BOGO product bundling offers:
+Here are some BOGO product bundling example offers:

 If you want to do some research about what kinds of product would work well with ones you are already selling, here are a couple ideas to help get you started:

 You can look at products that are being purchased by customers who are also purchasing your product.
 Look in the ‘Customers who bought this item also bought’ section on your listing or on listings for products like yours.

 Product bundling is an effortless way to diversify your Amazon business with the products you already sell.
 Plus, you can easily find complementary products to bundle with the ones you currently sell.
 There are many large retail brands already offering product bundle pricing and are seeing great success with it, so it’s a no-brainer for Amazon Sellers to try out!